-- Consists of minimum of 2 people, same or mixed gender, from the same family - Families may choose one poomsae between the highest ranking competitor and lowest ranking competitor - Divisions are divided into color belt and black belt divisions - Families with both color belts and black belts should compete in black belt division.
+- Consists of minimum of 2 people, same or mixed gender, from the same family - Families may choose one poomsae between the highest ranking competitor and lowest ranking competitor. - Divisions are divided into color belt and black belt divisions, families with mixed belts should compete in black belt division. - Black Belt division will be a National Championship division. - Mixed belt teams will not be eligible for points towards National Championships.